[HISTORY: Adopted by the Board of Trustees of the Village of East Hills 3-24-2009 by L.L. No. 2-2009. Amendments noted where applicable.]

 Whether any tree in question is a tree worthy of preservation due to characteristics such as health, age, history, size, rarity, financial value or visual importance to the neighborhood.

-Whenever a tree is removed, a replacement tree shall be planted by the applicant with a caliper of not less than three inches and of a type as determined by the Tree Warden or by the ARB, as the case may be.
-In selecting replacements, priority shall be given by the Tree Warden or the ARB, when conditions permit, to species of shade trees that are native to the area.
+Whenever a tree is removed, a replacement tree shall be planted by the applicant by the planting of a tree with a caliper of not less than three inches, and of a type as determined by the Tree Warden or by the ARB, as the case may be.
+In selecting replacements by the Tree Warden or the ARB, priority shall be given, when conditions permit, to species of shade trees that are native to the area.

 The Tree Warden or the ARB shall have the right to waive all requirements where it is determined that site conditions are not appropriate for the replacement of removed trees.